 Master said, “I’ll come soon.
 Have ya’ll sent for the Preacher?”

-“Yes, Suh, he com..ing.
-But she dy...in fast!” the boy was stuttering.
-His eyes looked so large they filled his face as if he’d seen a ghost.
+“Yes, Suh, he coming.
+But she dyin fast!” the boy was stuttering.
+His eyes looked so large, the fear seemed to fill his tiny face.

 Sam Walton entered the cabin.
 The stink of death made him want to retch.
-Della lay in a pool of black infected blood.
+Della lay in a pool of black foul smelling blood.
 It had trickled for hours.
-Her face was gray and pinched, a mixture of death and pain.
+Her face was gray and pinched, a mixture of pain and loss of blood.
 She looked like a skull without much flesh stretched over it.

 “I’m dying, Sam,” she whispered.

 “The Preacher is coming, Della.
 Your soul is safe.”

 “Please, say you love me Sam,” she begged, trying to grab at his hand.